vmware-archive/containers-with-sboms/README.md

 ## Quick Start

-If you have Virtual Box and Vagrant installed, all you have to do is clone this project, cd into it, and run:
+We will use Virtual Box and Vagrant to spin up a Vagrant box (a VM) containing all the required ingredients installed.
+We just clone this project, cd into it and run:
 ```
 vagrant up
 vagrant ssh